 POS For Gas Station: Features and Infrastructure

-Following the Statista forecast, US gas station advertising spendings will be over $ 4 billion in 2020.
-However, such a global investment may not give expected results if companies use legacy POS software and hardware.
-For this kind of business, the Point of Sale is a management place due to the following factors:
+Following Statista, US gas station advertising spendings was over $ 4 billion in 2020.
+However, such a global investment may not give expected results if companies use legacy gas station management software and hardware.
+Believe me or not but for this business, the Point of Sale is a core management tool because of the following factors:

-POS manages a fuel delivery system and controls reservoirs filling.
+POS runs a fuel delivery system and controls reservoir filling.

 Point of Sale controls fuel usage.

-Thus, the POS system for a gas station is a full-fledged IoT system that:
+Thus, the POS system for a gas station is a full-fledged digital twin that:

-manages the processes of fuel delivery and cars refueling;
+manages processes of fuel delivery and car refueling;

 performs fast settlement operations;